List of Tomb Raider media: Revisioned: Tomb Raider (2007)

-Tomb Raider: The Legend of Lara Croft (2024–2025)
+Tomb Raider: The Legend of Lara Croft (2024–25)

 In late January 2021, Netflix and Legendary Entertainment announced an anime-style series adaptation based on the franchise, with Tasha Huo as the showrunner and executive producer.
 The series primarily takes place after the events of its video game reboot trilogy.
-Hayley Atwell voices Lara Croft in the anime series.
-Earl Baylon, who voiced Jonah Maiava from the Shadow of the Tomb Raider, reprises his role.
+Hayley Atwell voices Lara Croft in the series.
 Allen Maldonado voices Lara's tech expert, Zip.
-Tomb Raider: The Legend of Lara Croft was released on October 10, 2024.
-The same month, it was renewed for a second season, later confirmed as the final season, which is set to premiere on December 11, 2025.
+Earl Baylon reprises his voice role as Jonah Maiava from the games.
+Karen Fukuhara voices Lara's close friend Sam Nishimura.
+The first season was released on October 10, 2024.
+The same month, it was renewed for a second season, later confirmed as the final season, which was released on December 11, 2025.

-Tomb Raider (TBA)
+Tomb Raider (forthcoming)

-In late January 2023, The Hollywood Reporter reported that Phoebe Waller-Bridge was developing a Tomb Raider television series for Amazon Prime Video.
-It was officially greenlit and titled 'Tomb Raider' in May 2024 and will be produced by Crystal Dynamics and Amazon MGM Studios.
-Waller-Bridge will write the series and serve as an executive producer alongside Jenny Robbins through Wells Street Productions.
-Other executive producers include Dmitri M. Johnson through dj2 Entertainment, as well as Michael Scheel and Legendary Television.
-It was revealed by Amazon Studios' Jennifer Salke in an interview with Variety that Waller-Bridge is working in close partnership with the game's general manager Dallas Dickinson and the game producers but there are no any new updates.
-On October 29, 2024, Deadline reports that Sophie Turner and Lucy Boynton have tested for Lara Croft and also have Emma Corrin and Mackenzie Davis on their wishlist for the role as well.
-On November 14, 2024, it was reported that Turner is in talks for the role.
-In April 2025, it was reported that the project was 'dead', but this was not confirmed by Amazon or Waller-Bridge.
-In September 2025, Turner was confirmed for the role of Lara and the series is set to begin production in January 2026.
-It was also announced that Chad Hodge will co-showrun and executive produce the series alongside Waller-Bridge.
+In January 2023, The Hollywood Reporter reported that Phoebe Waller-Bridge was developing a Tomb Raider television series for Amazon Prime Video.
+It was officially greenlit and titled Tomb Raider in May 2024. and is produced by Crystal Dynamics and Amazon MGM Studios.
+Waller-Bridge writes for the series and serves as an executive producer, while also working in close partnership with the game's general manager Dallas Dickinson and the game producers.
+On 14 November 2024, it was reported that Sophie Turner was in talks for the role.
+In September 2025, Turner was confirmed for the role of Lara, and the series was set to begin production in January 2026.
+It was also announced that Chad Hodge would co-showrun and executive produce the series alongside Waller-Bridge.